 Filter

-PITCHB -- DROP When set to DROP, will drop all pitchbend messages and not forward them to the next effect.
+DROP PB OFF ON When set to ON, will drop all pitchbend messages and not forward them to the next effect.

-AFTERT -- DROP When set to DROP, will drop all aftertouch messages and not forward them to the next effect.
+DROP AFT OFF ON When set to ON, will drop all aftertouch messages and not forward them to the next effect.

 Harmonizer